syncfusion/blazor-docs/src/diagrams/diagram/symbol-palette.md

----
-title: "Symbol Palette"
-component: "Diagram"
-description: "The symbol palette displays a collection of palettes which shows a set of nodes and connectors."
----

 # Symbol Palette

 The **SymbolPalette** displays a collection of palettes.
 The palette shows a set of nodes and connectors.
 It allows to drag and drop the nodes and connectors into the diagram.